pranavigoud15/target-speaker-extraction/README.md

 # Target Speaker Extraction

-This project extracts a target speaker from mixed audio using deep learning.
+This project > Extracts a target speaker from noisy multi-speaker audio using deep learning (PyTorch)

 ## Features
 - Extracts specific speaker from noisy audio